hapax/hapax.github.io/assets/bus.md

 Thus, the arrival of the commuter is equivalent to adding another random bus, but since there are infinitely many buses, the interarrival time is unchanged.
 This completes our simple proof of the bus paradox.
-If, on the contrary, buses arrive at fixed intervals of period $\lambda$, and a commuter now arrives at random time, then the intuitive argument from the introduction works.
+Note that, if buses arrive at fixed intervals of period $\lambda$ and a commuter arrives randomly, then the intuitive argument from the introduction works.
 The expected time to the previous bus $t_-$ and the expected time to the next bus $t_+$ must add to give the interval $\lambda$, and by